by Tim Gilmore, 4/15/2017

 14. Astonishingly.
 Perhaps impudently.
 Probably just ignorantly.
 Which is no excuse.
 The root of “ignorance” is “ignore.”
 Sheriff Mike Williams begins his April 10th statement about the Hemming Park beatings and arrests with the word “Historically.”

 15. Spring of 2017.
 Sheriff Williams begins his statement with the word “Historically.”
 Summer of 1960.
 In the tall Robert Meyer Hotel on Hemming Park, the Ku Klux Klan holds meetings to plan for that August Saturday in 1960 that will come to be called Ax Handle Saturday.
-Clarence Spears is the FBI informant who’s infiltrated the Jacksonville-area KKK and reports the Klan’s plans to the Sheriff’s Office, which totally ignores Spears’s report, thus allowing the assault to occur and giving it implicit sanction.
+Clarence Sears is the FBI informant who’s infiltrated the Jacksonville-area KKK and reports the Klan’s plans to the Sheriff’s Office, which totally ignores Sears’s report, thus allowing the assault to occur and giving it implicit sanction.
 Civil Rights activist Rodney Hurst is still a boy.
 He’s present at Ax Handle Saturday.
 He delineates how things unfold in his 2008 book It Was Never About a Hot Dog and a Coke.

 16. “Historically,” Sherriff Mike Williams begins his official April 10th response to the April 7th police beatings, “Protestors in Jacksonville have had their right to peaceably assemble protected by the Jacksonville Sheriff’s Office without incident.”
 The statement still stands on the Sheriff’s Office webpage.
 “Friday night,” Williams writes, “was no different.”